 The preliminary results from this project approach refer to five ecosystem services.
-All these five ecosystem services together - water supply, erosion prevention, regulation of local climate, recreational benefits, and biodiversity - achieve an annual monetary value of 92 to 114 M $\in$ (109 - 135 $\in$ /ha and year).
+All these five ecosystem services together - water supply, erosion prevention, regulation of local climate, recreational benefits, and biodiversity - achieve an annual monetary value of 92 to 114 M € (109 - 135 ε /ha and year).

-Water supply is estimated to be between 1.4 and 7.6 M $\in$ per year across the total AFF areas.
+Water supply is estimated to be between 1.4 and 7.6 M € per year across the total AFF areas.
 Due to the inexistent scarcity of high quality drinking water, this value - calculated from costs for technical treatment or alternative water supply networks, if the currently used water sources were polluted - is rather low (Fig. 3).

-Ecosystem service following the concept of the Austrian Federal Forests (AFF) Brief description of the ecosystem service Value of the ecosystem service (in Mio. € p.a.)
-Assumptions of the evaluation (change) and evaluation High-quality water water for the drinking water Cost-based approach: Saving in alternative quality assurance costs (UV plants) with a small decline in cleaning services due to intensification of forest management for water supply Cost-based approach: Saving in alternative costs of new feed lines to the upcoming distribution network in the event of source failure (quality, quantity) Erosion prevention Preservation and improvement of the 1 forests' protective function (protection against gravitational mass 2 , movements) Cost-based approach: Saving in alternative safeguarding costs (technical barrier construction) if the object-protecting forests can no longer fulfil their protective function on AFF areas.
-Market price method: Discount on real estate prices for cases where the properties protected by the object-protecting forests on AFF areas lose value due to additional risk.
+Ecosystem service following the concept of the Austrian Federal Forests (AFF) Value of Brief description of ecosysten service Mio. € p.a m Assumptions of the evaluation (change) and evaluation (in methods High-quality water Protection and provision of spring water for the Cost-based approach: Saving in alternative quality assurance costs (UV plants) with a small decline in cleaning services due to intensification of forest management for water supply drinking water supply 7,569 Cost-based approach: Saving in alternative costs of new feed lines to the upcoming distribution network in the event of source failure (quality, quantity) improvement of forests' protest function (protest) against improvement of the 14,672 forests' protective Cost-based approach: Saving in alternative safeguarding costs (technical barrier construction) if the object-protecting forests can no longer fulfil their protective function on AFF areas. against gravitational mass 2,875 Market price method: Discount on real estate prices for cases where the properties protected by the object-protecting forests on AFF areas lose value due to additional risk.